dotenv-org/dotenv-org.github.io/blog/_posts/2023-05-22-use-dotenv-vault-with-nextjs.md

 ```
 $ dotenv-vault local build
 ```
+<div class="alert alert-info">ⓘ Note that we are using the local commands here.
+You can also use the cloud commands by removing the local command.
+For example: dotenv-vault build</div>

+## Run with DOTENV_KEY

 That created a `.env.vault` file and `.env.keys` file.
 Commit `.env.vault` safely to code.
 Do NOT commit `.env.keys` to code.